-TERM DEFINITION Action Register Description of specific steps including milestones, timeliness and ownership to (AR) achieve the results called for by one or more goals.
-Advanced Structured method of defining, updating, establishing and documenting all steps to Product Quality assure that critical customer requirements are considered throughout the planning Planning (APQP) processes, and that failure modes are identified and mitigated early in the development process.
-Appearance Completed for each part or series of parts if the product/part has appearance Approval Report requirements on the design record.
-(AAR) Benchmarking Improvement tool whereby a company measures its performance or process against other companies' best practices, determines how those companies achieved their performance levels, and uses the information to improve its own performance.
+TERM DEFINITION Advanced Product Quality Planning (APQP) Structured method of defining, updating, establishing and documenting all steps to assure that critical customer requirements are considered throughout the planning processes, and that failure modes are identified and mitigated early in the development process.
+Appearance Approval Report (AAR) Completed for each part or series of parts if the product/part has appearance requirements on the design record.
+Benchmarking Improvement tool whereby a company measures its performance or process against other companies' best practices, determines how those companies achieved their performance levels, and uses the information to improve its own performance.
 It is a continuous process whereby an enterprise measures and compares all its functions, systems and practices against strong competitors, identifying quality gaps in the organization and striving to achieve competitive advantage locally and globally.
-Certified ID Certified ID requirements define how to properly identify material when re Requirement to ship certified product.
+Certified ID Certified ID requirements define how to properly identify material when requested Requirement to ship certified product.
 Containment Immediate short-term supplier actions taken or planned to identify and segregate defective product in order to eliminate further product impact to Polaris during the cause and corrective- action processes.
-Continuous Adopting new activities and eliminating those that are found to add little or no Improvement value.
+Continuous Improvement Adopting new activities and eliminating those that are found to add little or no value.
 The goal is to increase effectiveness by reducing inefficiencies, frustrations, and waste (rework, time, effort, material, and so on).
 Control Plan Documented description of the systems and processes for controlling product.
 The control plan describes the actions that are required at each phase of the process, from receiving to shipping, to ensure that all process outputs remain in a state of control.
-The control plan reflects a strategy that is responsive to changing process conditions, and is maintained and used throughout the product life cycle.
-Corrective Action , , , , , , , , , , , , , , , , , , , (CA) prevent a recurrence of the identified non-conformance, and ensure future defect detection. Ср Ratio of tolerance to 6 Sigma, or the upper specification limit (USL), minus the lower specification limit (LSL), divided by 6 Sigma.
-Sometimes referred to as the engineering tolerance divided by the natural tolerance, and is only a measure of Cpk dispersion. pk Equals the lesser of the USL minus the mean divided by 3 sigma (or the mean) minus the LSL divided by 3 sigma.
+The control plan reflects a strategy that is responsive to changing process conditions and is maintained and used throughout the product life cycle.
+Corrective Action (CA) Permanent, documented, systemic corrections to the failed processes that shall prevent a recurrence of the identified non-conformance, and ensure future defect detection. Ср Ratio of tolerance to 6 Sigma, or the upper specification limit (USL), minus the lower specification limit (LSL), divided by 6 Sigma.
+Sometimes referred to as the engineering tolerance divided by the natural tolerance and is only a measure of dispersion.
+Cpk Equals the lesser of the USL minus the mean divided by 3 sigma (or the mean) minus the LSL divided by 3 sigma.
 The greater the Cpk value, the better.
-Critical Characteristic Used to communicate high severity aspects of a design where a standard dimensional KPC does not apply or the statistical control is not needed.
-Critical Characteristics are used to define high severity parts (DFMEA severity of 9 0r 10) and dictate special controls needed, based on what type of parameter it is attached to.
-Dashboard A display tool used to summarize key product and/or process measurements that directly affect customer satisfaction.
-Design for Manufacturability and Assembly (DFM/DFA) Simultaneous engineering process designed to optimize the relationship between design function, manufacturability, and ease of assembly.
-Design Record Contractual requirements as stated on the purchase order (for example, engineering drawings, math data, referenced specifications, and additional requirements as noted on the PO).
-This may also include supplier specification in instances of supplier designed parts.
-Deviation Request Initiated to request temporary acceptance to ship product that is non-conforming to the Polaris drawing, engineering specification, or quality standards.
-Drawing Change Request (DCR) Initiated to request a permanent change to a Polaris drawing, engineering specification, or quality standard.
-Engineering Change Level (ECL) New revision level applied to a current part.
-Error-Proofing The implementation of fail-safe mechanisms to prevent a process from producing defects (Poka-Yoke, poka (inadvertent errors) yokeru (to avoid)).
-Failure Modes and Effects Analysis (FMEA) Systematic group of activities intended to recognize and evaluate the potential failure of a product, and the effects and causes of that failure, identify actions that could eliminate or reduce the chance of the potential failure occurring, and document the process.
-FIFO: First-In- First-Out First-In-First-Out (in reference to part flow in warehouse).
-Gage Repeatability Variation in measurements obtained with one measurement instrument, when used several times by one appraiser, while measuring the identical characteristic on the same part.
-Gage Reproducibility Variation in the average of the measurements made by different appraisers, using the same measurement instrument, used several times by each appraiser, while measuring the identical characteristic on the same part.
-Geometric Dimensioning Set of rules and standard symbols used to define the part features and relationships on an engineering drawing according to ASME Y14.5M 1994.